The Shriners Hospital For Children Open

 2015 – S Kaufman

 2014 – B Martin

 2011 – K Na

-In addition over the last three years the names of Gay, Dahmen, Cejka, Molinari, Glover, English, Stanley, Bradley, McGirt and Ryder have all featured in the final top 10 here.
+In addition over the last four years the names of Ancer, Zalatoris, Nesmith, Gay, Dahmen, Cejka, Molinari, Glover, English, Stanley, Bradley, McGirt and Ryder have all featured in the final top 10 here.

 The odd ones out were Kaufman who was playing in only his second PGA Tour event of his first full season, Cantlay and Byrd, who although he had no top tens, had finished in the top 15 at Reno the year before.

-In fact the Barracuda is an event worth paying particular attention to as a whole with Byrd, Na, Laird, Martin and Pampling all having high finishes in that event prior to winning here.
+In fact the Barracuda is an event worth paying particular attention to as a whole with Byrd, Na, Laird [two time winner], Martin and Pampling all having high finishes in that event prior to winning here.

 In search of further clues that connected this list of names I decided to look at their recent form coming in to the event and this threw up one interesting connection.

-This is the fact that nine of the past eleven winners had a top twelve finish in their previous three starts with the odd ones out being Ben Martin and last years champion Kevin Na.
+This is the fact that nine of the past twelve winners had a top twelve finish in their previous three starts with the odd ones out being Ben Martin, Kevin Na and last years champion Martin Laird.
 It is worth noting though that Na, in addition to being a former winner here, had finished 14th two starts prior at the Greenbrier so he only just failed to meet this criteria].

-Furthermore, somewhat interestingly seven of these nine had delivered this high finish in their third previous start prior to their win in Vegas.
+Furthermore, somewhat interestingly seven of these nine had delivered a high finish in their third previous start prior to their win in Vegas.